On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Proposed Optimization Methods

-Finally, we have proposed three different algorithms for solving \eqref{eq:MIMO:MAC:sumrate} and each of which has its own advantages. \algref{alg:AO} is efficient for small scale problems and is parameter-free, i.e., no line search step is required. \algref{alg:AO:inexact} becomes more efficient if the number of reflecting elements is large. \algref{alg:APG:adapmomen} is generally most efficient in term of complexity if the number of users and the number of RIS elements are both large.
+Finally, we propose three different algorithms for solving \eqref{eq:MIMO:MAC:sumrate} and each of them has its own advantages. \algref{alg:AO} is efficient for small-scale problems and is parameter-free, i.e., no line search step or data scaling is required. \algref{alg:AO:inexact} becomes more efficient if the number of reflecting elements is large.
+On the other hand, \algref{alg:APG:adapmomen} is generally the most efficient in terms of complexity if the number of users and the number of RIS elements are both large.
+However, its convergence rate is also sensitive to the local Lipschitz constant of the gradient with respect to each optimization variable.
+From Appendix \ref{subsec:Proof-of-TheoremCBCM}, it follows that an upper bound on the Lipschitz constant of $\nabla_{\bar{\mathbf{S}}}f\bigl(\boldsymbol{\theta}^{(n)},\bar{\mathbf{S}}^{(n)})$ is $\max_{1\leq k\leq K} \lambda_{\max}^{2}\bigl(\mathbf{H}_{k}\mathbf{H}_{k}\herm\bigr)$.
+Thus, if $N_{r}$ increases, the Lipschitz constant of $\nabla_{\bar{\mathbf{S}}}f\bigl(\boldsymbol{\theta}^{(n)},\bar{\mathbf{S}}^{(n)})$ is likely to increase accordingly.
+As a result, the step size in each iteration of \algref{alg:APG:adapmomen} is decreased, and thus \algref{alg:APG:adapmomen} takes more iterations to converge.
 However, the numerical effectiveness of the three proposed algorithms can only be seen in practice.
-More importantly, we recall that the problem is nonconvex and the proposed algorithms are only local optimization methods and thus they can be trapped in poor-performing local optima.
-To avoid this, we propose three different optimization methods so that at least one of them may provide a good solution since they are derived by different optimization frameworks.
-The simulation results illustrated in Section \ref{sec:Simulation-Results} show that all the proposed methods yield approximately the same performance in the considered simulation scenario.
-This indicates that there is a strong possibility that an optimal solution is reached in the simulated settings.
+More importantly, the considered optimization problem is nonconvex and the proposed algorithms are only local optimization methods and thus they can be trapped in poor-performing local optima.
+Thus, it could be possible that one of them may avoid this issue to provide a good solution since they are derived by different optimization frameworks.
+Based on extensive numerical experiments we obtain that the three proposed algorithms come up with different solutions when $N_{t}<\sum_{k=1}^{K}n_{k}$.
+It is likely that the degrees of freedom of the resulting system are reduced in such cases, making it difficult to find a good solution.